Ecwid/ecwid-api-docs/includes/_products.md

-description | string  | Product description *in HTML* galleryImages | Array\<*GalleryImage*\> |  List of the product gallery images categoryIds | Array\<number\> | List of the categories, which the product belongs to seoTitle | string | Page title to be displayed in search results on the web.
+description | string  | Product description *in HTML* galleryImages | Array\<*GalleryImage*\> |  List of the product gallery images categoryIds | Array\<number\> | List of the categories, which the product belongs to categories | Array\<CategoriesInfo\> | List of the categories, which the product belongs to, with brief details seoTitle | string | Page title to be displayed in search results on the web.
 Recommended length is under 55 characters seoDescription | string | Page description to be displayed in search results on the web.
 Recommended length is under 160 characters defaultCategoryId | number  | Identifier of the default category of the product